 3. Our engagement platform, Your Say (link opens in new window) is supplied by Bang the Table Pty Ltd and encourages public consultation.
-Read their accessibility statement and email email@example.com if you need any help.
+Read Your Say's accessibility statement and email email@example.com if you need any help.

-5. Our Online Funding Hub (link opens in new window) is supplied by Decision Time.
-This tool is fully compliant, although some of our content including guidance notes may not be accessible.
-If you need any help, please contact our Central Grants Unit at email@example.com
+4. Our Online Funding Hub (link opens in new window) is supplied by Decision Time.
+If you need any help, please contact our Central Grants Unit at firstname.lastname@example.org

-6. Northern Ireland Houses in Multiple Occupation (NIHMO) portal is a regional solution for landlords for houses of multiple occupancy.
-The supplier is Tascomi.
-The website is currently not fully compliant.
-Read their accessibility statement (link opens in new window) on the portal.
-If you need any help with this part of the site, please email firstname.lastname@example.org
+5. Northern Ireland Houses in Multiple Occupation (NIHMO) (link opens in new window) is a regional solution for landlords for houses of multiple occupancy.
+The supplier is Idox.
+The website is fully compliant.

 We are using some automated checks to alert us if something falls below the standard.
-We carried out a manual audit of this website by Digital Accessibility Centre from 23 to 27 May 2022 and are working to implement the recommendations.
+We commissioned a manual audit of this website by Digital Accessibility Centre from 23 to 27 May 2022 and are working to implement the recommendations.

 On a monthly basis, we will contact our suppliers, to assess their compliance with the legislation.
 We are also approaching organisations, who request that we publish their documents on our website, to discuss how we can present their information in an accessible way.

-We tested this website on 20 April 2021.
+We tested this website on 1 July 2022.
 We carried out our own testing using automated accessibility testing tool Silktide.
-We scanned over 1000 pages of our site.
+We scanned over 1500 pages and 49 documents of our site.